nuuuwan/news_lk3_data/README.md

 *2024-02-08 11:07:00* · [`adaderanalk`](https://www.adaderana.lk/news/97108/three-cops-interdicted-over-alleged-poisoning-of-2-suspectsincustody) · `en`

-Three police officers have been interdicted after two suspects held in a cell at the Aduruppu Veediya police station fell ill after consuming a milk packet given to them by a visitor.
+Three police officers have been interdicted in connection with the alleged poisoning of two suspects held in a cell at the Aduruppu Veediya police station.
+Reportedly, the duo had fallen ill after consuming a packet of milk handed to them by a visitor.

-The duo was in police custody over a shooting incident that took place in Jinthupitiya on January 25 in which a youth was left injured.
+They had been arrested by the police over a recent shooting incident that took place in Jinthupitiya.

-One suspect was captured by the bystanders while the other fled the scene after abandoning the motorcycle.
-The perpetrator on the run was later apprehended in Dambana area and was brought to the Aduruppu Veediya police station for onward investigations.
+Two assailants on a motorcycle had opened fire in Jinthupitiya on January 25, leaving a youth injured.
+The gunman had escaped the crime scene while the bystanders captured his accomplice.
+The fleeing gunman was later apprehended in Dambana and was brought to the Aduruppu Veediya police station for interrogation.

-◼️
+Later, another suspect was also taken into custody for aiding and abetting the shooting.

+The apprehended gunman and the third suspect were reportedly held in the same cell at the Aduruppu Veediya police station.

+...

 [Data](articles/3526e02c.json)